ricardojba/poi-slinger/README.md

 ### Test it
-Check the [PHP file](https://github.com/ricardojba/poi-slinger/blob/master/test-extension/guzzle-poi-slinger-test.php) on the `test-extension` directory and the instructions contained in it, on how to host the file and use it to test this extension.
+Check the [PHP file](https://github.com/ricardojba/poi-slinger/blob/master/test-extension/guzzle-poi-slinger-test.php) on the `test-extension` directory and read the instructions contained in it, on how to host the file and use it to test this extension.

 ### Example Report